angeloschatzimparmpas/t-viSNE/README.md

 -
 Additional Comments:
 -
-Feel free to download the project or even fork it and apply any changes.
-Thank you.
+Please, feel free to download the project or even fork it and apply any changes.
+Thank you!

 References:
 -